 Estimates of when polar bears began to split from brown bears continue to change as geneticists look further into the polar bear genome.
 The most recent paper now puts the evolutionary time frame at around 400,000-500,000 years.

 After beginning to branch off from brown bears, the polar bear's ancestors underwent a series of rapid evolutionary changes (less than 20,500 generations) in order to survive in the harsh conditions of the Arctic.
 The bears adapted to a life of hunting seals and surviving extreme cold.
 One of the most remarkable adaptations was the ability to thrive on a fat-rich diet without heart damage.

-Interestingly, the genome evidence shows that after brown bears and polar bears separated, there were periods when they came into contact again.
-The new study also reveals surprisingly little genetic diversity in today's polar bears, suggesting bottleneck periods, probably during warm periods, when their numbers were severely reduced.
+Interestingly, the research shows that after brown bears and polar bears separated, there were periods when they came into contact again, particularly with polar bear genes flowing into grizzlies.